microsoft/azure-boards-estimate/marketplace/overview.md

 ## Starting a new session

+1. Start a new session:
+    - From backlog by selecting workitems and opening the context menu
-1. Start a new session from the backlog context menu or use the *Estimate* hub and select an iteration
+    -  Create a Query and start start the session from the context menu or save it to the shared queries and use the *Estimate* hub and select the query
+    -  Use the *Estimate* hub and select an iteration
 2. Share the generated link with your team members, so that they are able to join
 3. Once all members have joined, everyone picks a card
 4. After everyone has picked a card, click `Reveal` to reveal everyone's estimate